IOTechSystems/xrt-examples/AzureSphere/README.md

 ### Installing the  XRT Package on Ubuntu

+To install XRT Azure Sphere, complete the following steps:
+1. Download and install the auth.conf authorization file from the IOTech support portal, using the following command:

+`cp auth.conf /etc/apt/auth.conf`

+2. Install the packages, using the following command:

+`apt install lsb-release apt-transport-https curl gnupg2`

+3. Add the key for the IOTech repository, using the following command:

+`curl -fsSL https://iotech.jfrog.io/artifactory/api/gpg/key/public | apt-key add - `

+4. Register the IOTech repository, using the following command:

+`echo "deb https://iotech.jfrog.io/iotech/debian-release $(lsb_release -cs) main" | tee
+-a /etc/apt/sources.list.d/iotech.list`

 ## Installing the XRT Package on Windows

+To install XRT Azure Sphere, as root, complete the following steps:

+1. Install the Azure Sphere SDK.
+For further information on installing the Azure SDK on Windows 10, refer to the [Windows installation quickstart](https://docs.microsoft.com/en-gb/azure-sphere/install/install-sdk?pivots=visual-studio) section of the Azure Sphere documentation

+2. Obtain an account name and password from IOTech Support

+3. Download the XRT .zip package from the IOTech repository, using the following command, where <user> is the username obtained from IOTech support and <password> is the associated password:

+`curl -L -u "<user>:<password>" -O "https://iotech.jfrog.io/artifactory/genericrelease/iotech-xrt-1.1.0.zip"`

+4. Open Windows File Explorer

+5. Select the downloaded .zip package and extract the files to the following location:

+`C:\Program Files (x86)\Microsoft Azure Sphere SDK\Sysroots\7`

 1. Downloading and install XRT package on Dev Host (Ubuntu and Windows ?)
 2. Visual Studio project installation Steve